Last updated on February 27, 2025

 • There’s no way the cards can get damaged by things inside the box.
 Avoid metal rivets or small internal contraptions that might catch on your cards and damage them.

 • Price range.
-You don’t want to go around spending a small fortune on every deck box you buy, so make sure you’re getting the best you can for a reasonable price.
+You don’t want to go around spending a small fortune on every deck box you buy, so make sure you get the best you can for a reasonable price.
 I’d say the ideal price range is $10 to $20 for individual deck boxes.
 Exceptions can be made for boxes that fit more than one deck at once.

-• It’s comfortable and pretty.
+• It’s comfortable, pretty, and gives you a sense of joy to play with.
 This is probably the least important point on the list, but you also ideally want the box to look and feel nice if it fits all the other criteria.

-Other things to consider when going through some of these boxes is how much you can use them aside from storing your deck.
+Other things to consider when you go through these boxes is how much you can use them aside from storing your deck.
 Deck boxes like the Ultimate Guard Boulders completely open up, which leaves you with two compartments to store your tokens, dice, counters, and other various things you might want to have close by during a match.
 Luckily there are boxes that are designed with this in mind and come with additional storage space.

 I know all of this makes it seem like it’d be impossible to find something that fits all your needs, but there’s some surprisingly high-quality stuff out there.
 With all this in mind, let’s see some of the best options out there!